VltraHeaven/vltraheaven.io/content/en/blog/cks_notes.md

 - [GitHub - kubernetes/dashboard: General-purpose web UI for Kubernetes clusters](https://github.com/kubernetes/dashboard)
 - [Kubernetes Dashboard Arguments](https://github.com/kubernetes/dashboard/blob/master/docs/common/dashboard-arguments.md)

-The Kubernetes Dasboard does not allow concurrent HTTP and HTTPS access.
+The Kubernetes Dashboard does not allow concurrent HTTP and HTTPS access.

 RBAC for the `kubernetes-dashboard` service account can be adjusted with `ClusterRole`/`Role` and `ClusterRoleBinding`/`RoleBinding` resources to manage what is visible in the Kubernetes Dashboard.

-Interesting Kubernets Dashboard Arguments:
+Interesting Kubernetes Dashboard Arguments:

 - `--authentication-mode`: Specify basic auth, RBAC, and Token based auth
 - `--enable-skip-login`: Skips login when accessing the Dashboard